jorgicio/pytorch-overlay/README.md

 This Overlay is in testing phase in order to provide the [PyTorch](https://pytorch.org) framework and Torchvision.
 The ebuilds presented here are based in the work done by [Alexei Chernov](https://github.com/aclex) in [his repo](https://github.com/aclex/pytorch-ebuild).

+## Branch renaming (Information for collaborators, MUST READ)

+The default branch is now `main` instead of `master`, so all the PRs and changes you send, do it to that branch.
+So you should the next steps if not done before:

+    git checkout master
+    git branch -m master main
+    git fetch
+    git branch --unset-upstream
+    git branch -u origin/master

+And that's it.

 ## Installation